Navaneeth-Nagesh/django-static-class-minifier/README.md

 # By default, the admin files classes won't be minified.
 STATIC_CLASSES_FILE_NAME = 'data.json' # It should be an json file

 CLASS_SALT_VALUE = 'ascii_lowercase' # Choices - 'ascii_lowercase' or 'ascii_uppercase' or 'ascii_letters' or custom characters.
-The custom characters should not contain special characters or numbers and the length of salt should be greater then 8.
-Example : CLASS_SALT_VALUE = '_abcdefghijk'.
+The custom characters should not contain special characters and the length of salt should be greater then 8.
+Example : CLASS_SALT_VALUE = '_abcdefghijk123'.

 # Incase, Inside your app if there is static directory then include it in STATIC_INCLUDE_DIRS